EugenioBertolini/eugenio/README.md

 - 🔬 **Field of Study:** Neuroscience, focusing on Drosophila Melanogaster at RIKEN's lab of adaptive motor control.
 - 🎓 **Background:** Master's in Biomedical Engineering, diving deep into biomedicine and neuroscience applications.
 - 💻 **Skills:** Proficient in Python, with a knack for machine learning, deep learning, and embedded systems.
-- 🌟 **Interests:** Aspiring to become a professor in neural statistics (or something like that), with a keen interest in human behavior and politics.
+- 🌟 **Interests:** Aspiring to become a professor in neural statistics (or something like that), with a keen interest in animal and human behavior, and politics.
 - 🛠 **Projects:** From developing biomedical tools to working on cutting-edge neuroscience research projects, my GitHub journey is just beginning.
 - 📚 **Learning:** Currently enhancing my skills in neuroscience, reinforcement learning, and Linux, among others.
 - 🌍 **Personal:** A sports enthusiast, occasional piano player, and an avid traveler dreaming of exploring diverse cultures and landscapes.